On the Unique Ergodicity of Quadratic Differentials and the Orientation Double Cover: Introduction

-We then prove Theorem \ref{th:foliation ergodicity}, which is a geometric condition implying Lebesgue measure is ergodic for the horizontal foliation.
-This theorem heavily uses technology developed by Forni \cite{MR1888794}.
-Note that we cannot just move the geometry to the double cover and cite Trevi\aTL{n}o.
-Indeed, in many steps we will need to use the covering map to translate computations back and forth between the two surfaces we are working with.
-In the compact case, we can restate the theorem in terms of the systole alone, which would greatly simplify the statement.
-However, our theorem also guarantees ergodicity of the foliation in the non-compact case, which is of independent interest.
+Our argument for Theorem \ref{th:foliation unique ergodicity} proceeds in two steps: We first prove Theorem \ref{th:foliation ergodicity}, based on \cite[Theorem 2]{MR3177386}, which implies that Lebesgue measure is ergodic for the horizontal foliation if there exists a nice "thick-thin" decomposition of the surface along its Teichm\"uller flow orbit.
+Such a decomposition exists by using the systole condition (\ref{eq:systole}).
+Our proof heavily uses technology developed by Forni \cite{MR1888794}.
+Note that we cannot just move the geometry to the double cover and cite Trevi\aTL{n}o, by the example in Theorem \ref{th:double NUE}.
+Indeed, in many steps we will need to use the covering map to translate computations back and forth between the original surface and its orientation double cover.

-Finally, we show that in the compact case, the condition on the systole of a flat surface guarantees ergodicity of Lebesgue measure.
+In Section \ref{sec:foliation unique ergodicity} we finish the proof of Theorem \ref{th:foliation unique ergodicity}.
 Using the systole condition again, we can upgrade from ergodicity to unique ergodicity.
 The major difficulty is in constructing a map in the style of Veech \cite[Section 1]{MR516048} which normalizes a particular measure to the Lebesgue measure without distorting the geometry too much.
-We need to modify the known map in the abelian differential case so that it will work for our quadratic differentials.
+We need to modify the known map in the abelian differential case so that it will work for quadratic differentials.

-In the last section, we provide a proof of our theorem when $p : \HS \to S$ is a genuine covering space using topological techniques that are not available in the general case.
-This second proof actually says something stronger: in this case, the horizontal flow "upstairs" is uniquely ergodic.
-While we do not have a counterexample, we do not think that the systole condition for the quadratic differential "downstairs" implies unique ergodicity of the horizontal flow "upstairs" in general.
-The essential issue seems to be that any branching in the double cover can generate new simple closed curves upstairs which are not controlled by the geometry downstairs.
-We do need $p : \HS \to S$ to be a covering map for this second proof to work, and so our theorem is not just a simple corollary of Trevi\aTL{n}o's theorem except in special cases.
-However, unique ergodicity downstairs still places strong requirements on ergodic measures upstairs via the covering map.
+In Section \ref{sec:covers}, we provide a proof of Theorem \ref{th:cover ergodicity} using topological techniques for covering maps that are not available in the general case.
+As the counterexample in Theorem \ref{th:double NUE} demonstrates, one needs to be careful about statements relating the measures of an orientation double cover to the original flat surface.
+We do need $p : \HS \to S$ to be a covering map for this proof to work, and so Theorem \ref{th:foliation unique ergodicity} is not just a simple corollary of Trevi\aTL{n}o's theorem except in special cases.
+We do not expect Theorem \ref{th:cover ergodicity} to hold for covers when Trevi\aTL{n}o's criterion does not apply.